jrief/django-formset/docs/source/date-time-input.rst

 	        }),
 	    )

-This example disables all dates which lie in the past and are more than two weeks in the future.
+This example disables all dates which lie in the past and are more than two weeks ahead in the future.

 .. django-view:: appointment_view
 	:view-function: AppointmentView.as_view(extra_context={'framework': 'bootstrap', 'pre_id': 'appointment-result'}, form_kwargs={'auto_id': 'af_id_%s'})